Skip to content

 Your cart is empty

-Commercial still life photographer, Hudi Greenberger, takes us in studio to show us how to create a countertop still life resembling an early morning tea and breakfast scene.
-However, he’s using the Duo Boards a little differently.
+Commercial still-life photographer, Hudi Greenberger, takes us into the studio to show us how to create a countertop still-life resembling an early morning tea and breakfast scene.
+He’s using Duo Boards, but with a twist.
 Rather than creating a countertop and wall set with the help of the Duo Legs, he’s adding a fake window and only hinting at a bit of the subway tile “wall” he’s created with a Duo Board.

 Stick around to find out!